How to Build a Talent Acquisition Team

 Top talent for your talent acquisition team is out there, if you know where to look.

-• Social networks are the best place to start, and you’ll be able to spot a top notch recruiter right away.
-You can either work your own personal network, or go traditional and post a recruiting job on LinkedIn, Facebook, or other social media recruiting sites -- be sure to use their targeting abilities to suss out the perfect fit experience.
+• Social networks are a good place to start, and you’ll be able to spot a top notch recruiter right away.
+You can either work your own personal network, or go traditional and post a recruiting job on LinkedIn, Facebook, or other social media recruiting sites — be sure to use their targeting abilities to suss out the perfect fit experience.
 Take advantage of social stats and seek talent with a larger network to find candidates who have strong people skills.

 • One company suggested engaging recruiters from other companies who may be contacting your employees.
 You can provide your staff with a template reply to let recruiters know that you’re hiring for a talent acquisition team.